Crypto

 But it will be impossible for any government to put the crypto genie back in the bottle.
 Even if every country simultaneously shuts down every crypto exchange in the world, crypto won’t die.

 Crypto exchanges represent only a small portion of the crypto ecosystem.
-If exchanges are shut down, crypto transactions will revert to the way they were originally envisioned by bitcoin’s inventor, who called himself (or herself) Satoshi Nakamoto.
+If exchanges are shut down, crypto transactions will revert to their original design.
+They will function as envisioned by Bitcoin’s inventor, who used the name Satoshi Nakamoto.
 They will occur peer-to-peer, with no middleman standing in the way.
-And peer-to-peer crypto exchanges can be virtually untraceable.
+This method, though less convenient than using centralized exchanges, allows cryptocurrencies to persist.
+It ensures they can continue to thrive even in heavy regulatory environments.

 On another note, many clients first get to know us by accessing some of our well-researched courses and reports on important topics that affect you.